fishee82oo/tp/docs/UserGuide.md

   * Tags specified must be alphanumeric and at most 30 characters
   * Leading and trailing whitespaces are trimmed
   * If no contacts contain any of the specified tags, an empty contact list will be shown
-  * The global contact list shown by the `list` command will be filtered, and not the currently displayed contact list
+  * The filter always works on the complete contact list (not just the currently displayed contacts).
+If you have an active filter, a new filter will replace it entirely
   * Filtering an empty contact list will still result in an empty contact list

 **When to use this:**